Comparison: OpenNMS vs Zabbix vs Pandora FMS

 Now that we have seen the comparative OpenNMS vs Zabbix vs Pandora FMS, and if your company still uses OpenNMS or Zabbix, you can get to know Pandora FMS as an alternative.
 You can click on this website to find out our OpenSource version: http://pandorafms.org/

-Finally, remember that if you have more than 100 devices to monitor, you can contact the Pandora FMS team through the following form: https://pandorafms.com/contact/
+And remember that if you have to monitor more than 100 devices you can also enjoy a 30 days FREE DEMO of Pandora FMS Enterprise.
+Get it here.